Kani salad is a delicious, colourful fresh Japanese salad with imitation crab as the meat of choice.

 - Add peanuts for added crunch, or use tenkasu.

 Calories have been calculated using an online calculator.
-Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.
+Nutritional information offered on Honest Food Talks is for general information purposes and is only a rough estimate.

-- Schezwan crab salad: Not at all authentic, but use Sichuan peppercorns and rice wine vinegar in the dressing instead of lemon and Sriracha.
+Not at all authentic, but use Sichuan peppercorns and rice wine vinegar in the dressing instead of lemon and Sriracha.
 Then, reduce the amount of soy sauce used.

-- You can easily make a non-spicy version by omitting the red pepper flakes and the Sriracha.
+You can easily make a non-spicy version by omitting the red pepper flakes and the Sriracha.

-- You can also include raw mango in addition to the ripe ones for a slightly sour tang.
+You can also include raw mango in addition to the ripe ones for a slightly sour tang.

-Storage and Advanced Preparation
+Storage and advanced Preparation

-Seasoning these vegetables would cause them to weep moisture and severely ruin their texture and taste.
+Keep regular vegetables in an airtight container.
+Do not season them until it is time to serve.
+Seasoning these vegetables would cause them to weep moisture.
+This will ruin their texture and taste.
 It can even cause them to rot.
 Especially if they were brought up to room temperature before.
-Store vegetables carefully.
+Therefore, make sure to store vegetables carefully.